 My long-term goal is to understand how the hypothalamus is able to achieve its diverse, but highly integrated control of basic physiological processes.
 All of the research projects initiated in my laboratory, or through collaborations with other research labs at the University of Toronto or globally, will help to define the molecular mechanisms involved in the neuroendocrine events initiated at the level of the hypothalamus through the analysis of specific cell models.

-Keywords: Neuroendocrinology, reproductive biology, gonadotropin-releasing hormones, steroids, melatonin, neuropeptide Y, kisspeptin, neurotensin, proopiomelanocortin, ghrelin, proglucagon-derived peptides, feeding peptides, energy homeostasis, circadian rhythm, receptors, hypothalamus, hormones, insulin, leptin, estrogen, ciliary neurotropic factor, neuronal cell culture, molecular biology, transcription, signal transduction, cell biology.
+Keywords: Neuroendocrinology, reproductive biology, gonadotropin-releasing hormone, steroids, melatonin, neuropeptide Y, kisspeptin, phoenixin, neurotensin, proopiomelanocortin, ghrelin, proglucagon-derived peptides, feeding peptides, energy homeostasis, circadian rhythm, receptors, hypothalamus, hormones, insulin, leptin, estrogen, ciliary neurotropic factor, neuronal cell culture, molecular biology, transcription, signal transduction, cell biology.

 Detailed Description: My research program currently has three major directions, which are described in more detail below.

 Overview of Dr. Belsham’s Research Program: